system-pclub/rust-programming-challenges/README.md

 ## 3. Studying Stack Overflow Questions (Section 3 of the paper)
-The detailed study results are summarized in the Excel document located in TODO of this repository.
+The detailed study results are summarized in the Google Doc [empirical-study](https://docs.google.com/spreadsheets/d/1_uipSVvq0l8MLYN4XXqHP1hgcPp1wvNDnqJ4eu0GpZE/edit#gid=534399057).

-[empirical-study](https://docs.google.com/spreadsheets/d/1_uipSVvq0l8MLYN4XXqHP1hgcPp1wvNDnqJ4eu0GpZE/edit#gid=534399057).

 All tabs mentioned in this section